bdpedigo/talks/slides/mesh-signatures/mesh-signatures.md

 # Spine prediction

-- Trained on dense spine labels for 6 neurons
+- Used dense spine labels for 6 neurons
   - _Bethanny Danskin, Erika Neace, Rachael Swanstrom_
 - Trained on HKS features from the mesh point closest to synapse center point
 - Used a simple random forest, didn't do much tuning or exploration here
+- Didn't try to do anything with the axon, so that gets labeled arbitrarily

 ---

-# Random forrest, leave-on-neuron-out testing
+# Random forest, leave-one-neuron-out testing

 <div class="columns">
 <div>